| Read Time: 4 minutes | Frequently Asked Questions

 Even though you may feel alright at the moment, you may have more significant injuries than you realize.
 Depending on the nature of the collision, pedestrian injuries can range from minor to devastating.

-Ultimately, you will need to contact the at-fault driver’s insurance company, but this is also something that an attorney can do for you.
+Ultimately, you will need to contact the at-fault driver’s insurance company, but this is also something that an El Paso pedestrian accident lawyer can do for you.
 You must not imply fault or sign anything.

 An attorney can initiate your claim, negotiate on your behalf, and ensure you receive fair compensation if you have injuries from getting hit by a car.